Athena-ins/athena-contracts/audit/README.audit.md

 ### Overlaps

 An overlap is the total amount of liquidity shared between two pools.
 This occurs when positions use leverage to provide liquidity to several pools.
-The overlap of a pool with itself is the pool's own/self/unleveraged liquidity.
-This is liquidity that was provided without it being shared with any other pool.
+The overlap of a pool with itself is the pool's total liquidity.
+The own/self/unleveraged liquidity is liquidity that was provided without it being shared with any other pool.

 ### Underlying Asset / Wrapped Asset